 The 1999 plan permits us to grant options which qualify as "incentive stock options" under Section 422 of the Internal Revenue Code of 1986, as amended, options not intended to qualify as incentive stock options, shares of restricted stock and rights to receive the foregoing awards.
 1,500,000 shares of our Class A common stock are available for awards under the 1999 plan, of which 1,000,000 shares may be the subject to restricted stock awards.
-As of June 18, 2004, 355,000 options were outstanding under the 1999 plan, all of which are non-qualified stock options, and no shares of restricted stock were outstanding under the 1999 plan.
-If awards terminate or are forfeited under the 1999 plan, or if an option holder exercises an option under the 1999 plan by means of the surrender of shares, the shares subject to the terminated or forfeited portion of the award, or the surrendered shares, will become available for grants under the 1999 plan.
+As of June 18, 2004, 355,000 options were outstanding under the 1999 plan, all of which are non-qualified stock options, and no shares of restricted stock were outstanding under the 1999 plan, or if an option holder exercises an option under the 1999 plan by means of the surrender of shares, the shares subject to the terminated or forfeited portion of the award, or the surrendered shares, will become available for grants under the 1999 plan.